The Authenticity Gap in Human Evaluation

 As seen in Table \ref{tab:table}, SPA recovers 5/5 expected preferences: each GPT-3 variant is significantly preferred to the next smallest one; $\texttt{ada}$ is significantly less preferred to human-written text; and annotators are indifferent to human- and \texttt{davinci}-written text.
-However, the standard protocol only recovers 2/5 expected preferences: \texttt{curie} and \texttt{babbage} are not significantly preferred to the next smallest GPT-3 variant, and surprisingly the probability of a human being a better writer than \texttt{davinci} is significantly less than chance, despite past work suggesting that annotators cannot tell the difference between the two \citep{clark2021all}.
+However, the standard protocol only recovers 2/5 expected preferences: \texttt{curie} and \texttt{babbage} are not significantly preferred to the next smallest GPT-3 variant, and the human writer is significantly \textit{less} preferred to \texttt{davinci}, despite past work suggesting that annotators cannot tell the difference between the two \citep{clark2021all}.